A list of the most up-to-date government advice for housing providers regarding the coronavirus outbreak. This guide is updated every day

 Last updated on 25 March

-The government has also now published guidance for commissioners and provider of services for people who use drugs and alcohol.
-It includes advice on maintaining drugs and alcohol treatment while maintaining social distancing (published on 18 May).
+The government has also now published guidance for commissioners and providers of services for people who use drugs and alcohol.
+It includes advice on continuing drug and alcohol treatment while maintaining social distancing (updated 29 May).

 Domestic abuse safe accommodation